felixwang9817/figgie/README.md

     - daily active users, avg minutes/session, avg games/session, etc.
   - unclear what to do with logging, but ideally server side logs should tell us about bugs and help us debug
   - split larger files into smaller components, have one person own each file (for documentation & understanding)

+starting from fresh:
+A, B, C, D join room 1
+- everyone sees:
+  - ready check
+  - [chat]
+  - trade log
+  - rules

+  - if anyone leaves and joins, they see same thing

+Everyone is ready, game starts.
+- everyone sees:
+  - market
+  - trade log
+  - rules
+  - [chat]

+  - if D leaves, A,B,C see D greyed out but everything else the same
+  - if D rejoins, he sees what he saw before
+  - E cannot join

+Game ends
+- everyone sees:
+  - trade log
+  - results
+  - show player's names A,B,C,D

+  - if D leaves, A,B,C see same results but no player name D
+  - if D rejoins, everyone sees updated names.
+D still sees results

+  - if D leaves and E joins, everyone see updated names.
+E doesn't see results